medimarket.com logo

 Advantage: helps if you move little.

-Disadvantage: slips easily during movement, digs into creases, must be rewound and reapplied.
-Thin individuals can put it on easily; with slight overweight, it is almost impossible to apply.
+Disadvantage: it can easily slip down during movement, cut into skin folds, and must be rewrapped.
+Thin people can put it on more easily; with a bit of excess weight it is hard to wrap.

 Elastic (compression) stockings:

-Disadvantage: not easy to put on or take off, especially with overweight.
+Disadvantage: they are not easy to put on and take off, especially with overweight.

 Self-lymphatic drainage massage.

-Advantage: With some learning and practice, effective because you can help yourself anytime.
+Advantage: with a little learning and practice it can be effective, since you can help yourself anytime.

-Disadvantage: Most overweight people cannot reach their own leg.
+Disadvantage: most people cannot reach their own leg if they are overweight.

 Therapist-performed manual lymphatic drainage.

-You do not get appointments when you need them, but when the therapist is available.
+You won't get an appointment when you need it, but when the therapist is available.

-Disadvantage: not as precise as a trained lymphatic massage therapist.
+Disadvantage: not as precise as a trained lymphatic therapist.

-Advantage: You can buy a medical-certified compression therapy unit (with leg cuff set) starting at 140,000 HUF (Power Q-1000 Plus).
+Advantage: you can buy a medically certified compression therapy unit (with a leg treatment kit) for about HUF 140,000 (Power Q-1000 Plus).

-You buy once and it serves 8–10 years.
+You buy it once and it lasts 8–10 years.
 You take it out when you need it.

 Indirect edema-reducing methods

-• Rest with limbs elevated, 10–15 minutes during the day.
+• Rest with the limb elevated, for 10–15 minutes during the day.

-• Regular exercise (Nordic walking, cycling are most effective).
+• Regular exercise (Nordic walking, cycling are the most effective).

 • Watch your weight!
 Obesity and lymphedema go hand in hand!